Signal-unofficial/docker-grpc-proxy/examples/README.md

 ## Why are the microservices in Node?

-I had them at hand ready to use.
+I had them on hand ready to use.
 Send me a PR with examples in Go.
 They should be easy to implement, and I'll be happy to merge them.